PhD Applications are now closed as of 1700 hrs GMT 9 December 2022

 The shortlisting process will usually begin following application closure, however you may be contacted sooner and selected candidates invited to participate in a pre-selection zoom meeting.
 This pre-selection interview will be for 15-30 minutes formatted as either a discussion around your research or laboratory experiences, your knowledge around the subject or project on offer, or a short review of a recent scientific publication between yourself and the recruiting Group Leader(s).
 You will be contacted via email beforehand to set up a convenient date and time for this to take place.
 It is expected this process will take up to one-two weeks to complete.
 If we have more than one project on offer, you may be contacted by more than one recruiting group leader.

-Stage 2 - Invitation
+Stage 2 - Invitation to Interview

 If you successfully reach the next stage of the interview process, you will be sent an invitation to interview with the recruiting group leader(s) and members of our Education Committee on the specified date.
 Upon your confirmation, format and timetable for the interview will be emailed.
 As part of the interview process, candidates are asked to present a short critique (10 minutes plus 5 minutes for audience questions) on a pre-selected research paper which will be forwarded under separate cover prior to interview.
 This will be to an audience consisting of recruiting group leader(s) and members of our Education Committee.
 Candidates will not be present at each other's presentations.